quattrobaje3na-png/sc-mining-tool/README.md

 🚨 DEVELOPMENT ALERT: "ALL SYSTEMS" DATA INTEGRITY Using the "ALL SYSTEMS" filter currently introduces junk data and duplicate location IDs.
 For the most accurate intelligence and correct rock signatures, please select your specific target system (Stanton, Pyro, or Nyx) individually.
+This should be addressed shortly and the tool updated.

 🚀 ADVANCED HUD INTELLIGENCE